unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 5. Set "Subject identifier" to `us-east-2:6f9a6050-887a-c4cc-0625-120a4805bc34`
 6. "Name" is your choice, but we recommend `union-access`
 7. Set "Audience" to `us-east-2:ad71bce5-161b-4430-85a5-7ea84a941e6a`

+## Create a Microsoft Entra group for Cluster Administration

+Union uses [Microsoft Entra for AKS authentication and Kubernetes RBAC for authorization](https://learn.microsoft.com/en-us/azure/aks/azure-ad-rbac?tabs=portal).
+A Microsoft Entra group for cluster admins that includes the previously created Microsoft Entra Applicaiton's service principal.

+1. Go to [Groups](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups) page within the same Tenant as the previously created application.
+Union recommends creating a new group by selecting "New group."
+2. Set `Group type` to `Security`
+3. `Group name` is your choice but would recommend `union-cluster-admin`
+4. Add previously created application to `members`
+5. Select `Create`
+6. Provide groups `Object ID` to Union.